spookyQubit/dynetAttentionSumReader/Readme.md

 20 But Prigio nearly got the country into several wars by being too clever for the foreign ambassadors .
 21 Now , as Pantouflia was a rich , lazy country , which hated fighting , this was very unpleasant , and did not make people love Prince XXXXX any better .
 Prigio          Court|Enrico|Exchequer|German|Prigio|Royal|cricketer|p11.jpg|second|turnip-tops
 ```

+Note that the data is alread tokenized and very little pre-processing is necessary.

+## Attention Sum Model
+Two embeddings are constructed: context embedding and question embedding.
+These embedding are calculated using GRUs.
+A dot product between the contextual embedding of each word in the context is then calculated with the question embedding.
+This dot product gives the score for each word to be the correct answer of the question.
+Using a softmax function, the scores are converted to probabilities.
+This gives the probability of each word at a given position in the document to be the answer.
+The probabilities for a word are then summed over all positions in the document, given the probability of the word (irrespective of where it occurs in the ducument) to be the answer.

+The model calculates the contextual embedding of each word in the context.